schottsfired/cjp-demo-environment/README.md

 ### Connect JNLP Shared Agent

-add a shared cloud item named 'jnlp-shared-cloud' at the root of cjoc
+add a shared cloud named e.g. 'jnlp-shared-cloud' at the root of cjoc

-update your docker-compose.yml shared-cloud 'command:' accordingly
+update your docker-compose.yml shared-cloud 'command:' with the on-screen instructions

 start the jnlp shared agent: